At a day centre in Liverpool for people with learning disabilities

 Making Days: Liverpool day centres for people with learning disabilities

-We’ve got two day centres in Liverpool where adults with learning disabilities can go to get involved in activities, make friends and have fun.
+We’ve got six day centres in Liverpool for adults with learning disabilities to live their best life.

-There are two making Days Centres you can go to: one in North Liverpool (Rice Lane, Walton) and one in South Liverpool (Heath Road, Garston).
+There are six making Days Centres you can go to: two in North Liverpool – one in Walton and one in Sandhills, and four in South Liverpool – Bridgechapel, All Saints, Noah’s Ark and Dutch Farm.

 What happens at Making Days?

-When you come to Making Days, you will be supported by our gang of lovely support workers – and you’ll have loads of fun together.
+When you come to Making Days, you’ll be welcomed into our day centres in Liverpool and supported by our gang of lovely support workers – and you’ll have loads of fun together.
 There will be lots of activities to do and you can choose which ones you want to get involved in.

 Some of the activities you can try out at Making Days are: